wso2/docs-is/en/docs/develop/extend/myaccount/set-up-my-account-in-a-dev-environment.md

 # Set Up My Account in a Development Environment

-In WSO2 Identity Server (WSO2 IS), **My Account** can be accessed via the URL `http(s)://<SERVER_HOST>:<PORT>/t/<TENANT_DOMAIN>/myaccount`.
+In WSO2 Identity Server (WSO2 IS), **My Account** application can be accessed via the URL `http(s)://<SERVER_HOST>:<PORT>/t/<TENANT_DOMAIN>/myaccount`.

-Follow the steps given below to set up My Account in a development environment.
+Follow the steps given below to set up **My Account** application in a development environment.

 !!! note "Before you begin"